Supreme-Toaster/React-Project-2025-webshop-/README.md

 cd .\React-Project-2025-webshop-\

-npm install axios@latest react-router-dom@latest
+npm install react-router-dom@latest

 npm run dev

-This should install all dependencies for the project.
+This installs all dependencies for the project.